syrkis/syrkis.com/slides/esch.typ

   ${s_i : i in RR}$ #pause
 - The family of alphabets famously include ${A, B, ..., Z}$, ${0, 1}$, and
   ${A, C, T, G}$ #pause
-- A shared quality between all symbols is the care with which they so often are drawn
+- A shared fact of these sets is the care with which their members have so often been drawn

 #slide[